Do you love to decorate for the holidays? Did you know that Christmas trees are the ultimate symbol of the season?

 Have a Happy Holiday and a Merry Christmas. ~ Dana XO

-Step-by-Step Directions for Your Tomato Cage Christmas Tree.
+Step-by-Step Directions for Your Tomato Cage Christmas Tree

 DIY Tomato Cage Christmas Trees